Little Birds (TV series)

 Little Birds is a British drama television series starring Juno Temple and produced by Warp Films.

 Inspired by Anaïs Nin's posthumously published 1979 collection of erotic short stories of the same name, Little Birds weaves stories of love and desire together with personal drama and political intrigue, set against a distinctive backdrop of hedonism and conflict.
 The series was filmed in Andalucia with studio elements in Manchester.

-The six-episode series on Sky Atlantic and Now TV on 4 August 2020.
+The six-episode series premiered on Sky Atlantic and Now TV on 4 August 2020.

 Premise

 Little Birds is set in Tangier International Zone in 1955, one of the last outposts of colonial decadence, and a culture shock in more ways than one for American debutante Lucy Savage (Juno Temple).
 Lucy desires an unconventional life free from the societal cage she's been kept in and, along with Tangier itself, finds herself on the cusp of achieving a painful yet necessary independence.